 7. Destrehan Plantation:

-Built in 1787, the Destrehan Mansion is the oldest major home on our Plantation Alley tour.
+About Destrehan Plantation: Built in 1787, the Destrehan Mansion is the oldest major home on our Plantation Alley tour.
 Jean Noel Destrehan’s family came to New Orleans from France in the early 1700s and got very wealthy growing sugar cane.
-Noel was popular as well as he became the first Deputy Mayor of New Orleans in 1803.
+Noel was also very popular as he became the first Deputy Mayor of New Orleans in 1803.
 It probably didn’t hurt that his brother-in-law was the acting Mayor at the time of his appointment.

-Inside the large Destrehan Mansion they have a display showing the Jefferson Document.
+Inside the large Destrehan Mansion, they have a display showing the Jefferson Document.
 The decree is from 1804, is actually signed by Thomas Jefferson, and was used to appoint Destrehan to the New Orleans Council.
-In addition to the home there are also former slave houses you get to tour.
-Because of its 6 day a week live Carpentry exhibits, this plantation is one of the top ones visited by school groups.
+In addition to the home, there are also former slave houses you get to tour.
+Because of its 6 days a week live Carpentry exhibits, this plantation is one of the top ones visited by school groups.

 Rating: 7 out of 10.